Dimension-free estimates for discrete maximal functions and lattice points in high-dimensional spheres and balls with small radii: Lattice point counting

 Recall that and note that since we are in the regime $n\lesssim d$ we have $\alpha\lesssim 1.$ We are now ready to present our most important tool in this section.
-Theorem \ref{thm:3.4} gives a quantitative and uniform (dimension-free) asypmtotic formula for the number of lattice points in balls and spheres within the regime $1 \leq n \leq c d.$ The authors are clueless, whether a result of this form was already established in the literature. \begin{Thm} There exists $c \in (0,1)$ such that for $n,d \in \N$ satisfying $1 \leq n \leq c d$ we have
+Theorem \ref{thm:3.4} gives a quantitative and uniform (dimension-free) asypmtotic formula for the number of lattice points in balls and spheres within the regime $1 \leq n \leq c d.$ The authors are clueless, whether a result of this form was already established in the literature, however the case $n=cd$ for fixed $c>0$ as $d \to \infty$ was studied in \cite{HRou} and \cite{MO}. \begin{Thm} There exists $c \in (0,1)$ such that for $n,d \in \N$ satisfying $1 \leq n \leq c d$ we have

 where $r \in (0,1)$ is the unique number satisfying $r \frac{h'(r)}{h(r)}=\alpha$ and the implicit constants do not depend on $n$ and $d$.
 Moreover there are coefficients $b_1,b_2,...$ such that for any $K \in \N$, $n,d \in \N$ satisfying $1 \leq n \leq cd$ we have